Reed Lakes Trail in Hatcher Pass is a scenic trail that leads to two alpine lakes, Upper Reed Lake and Lower Reed Lake.

 Sometimes the weather in Hatcher Pass is really windy and storms can roll in quickly.
 Make sure to pay attention to the weather and bring a rain jacket or windbreaker.

-8. You’ll find the trailhead about 2.4 miles down Archangel Road
+- You’ll find Reed Lakes Trailhead about 2.4 miles down Archangel Road

-Reed Lakes Trail is a popular trail in Hatcher Pass.
+Reed Lakes Trail is a popular trail in Hatcher Pass, especially during the summer months.
 There is a small parking lot just after the bridge and parking here may be limited.
-It costs $5 USD to park here.
-You can also park a little bit up the road.
+It costs $5 to park here.
+You can also park a little bit up the road, which is what I recommend doing if you don’t have a high-clearance vehicle.

 If you try to hike this trail too early in the season, Archangel Road may be closed.
 This will add four additional miles to your hike.